 This behavior calculates an amount of diameter growth according to the relative growth equation.
-Growth is limited to a maximum of the constant radial growth increment for the species of tree to which it is being applied.
-The increment is calculated as described in the "Constant radial growth" behavior.
-Note that the increment parameter specifies radial growth; the behavior makes all necessary conversions.
+Growth is limited to a maximum of the constant radial growth increment for the

 This behavior can be applied to seedlings, saplings, and adults of any species.
 Any tree species/type combination to which it is applied must also have a light behavior applied.
 You can use either the diam with auto height or diam only version.